|

 In seven states, including Arkansas, Colorado, Idaho, Louisiana, Mississippi, Missouri, and Vermont, there are no state-level landlord disclosure requirements beyond the federal lead paint rule.
 In those states, the landlord is legally obligated to tell you almost nothing.

-The Things Landlords Are Not Required to Tell You
+What Landlords Are Not Required to Tell You

 This is where the information gap gets expensive.

 Landlords are generally not required to tell you what the previous tenant paid in rent.
 In most jurisdictions, rent history is not a required disclosure.
-You have no way of knowing from the lease itself whether the advertised rate is a 40% increase over what the last tenant paid or whether the unit has been sitting vacant for months because the price is too high for what you are getting.
+You have no way of knowing from the lease itself whether the advertised rate is a significant increase over what the last tenant paid or whether the unit has been sitting vacant for months because the price is too high for what you are getting.

 Landlords are not required to disclose neighbor situations.
-If the unit above has had three noise complaints filed against it, if the neighbor across the hall has a history of harassment complaints, or if the building has an ongoing pest infestation in adjacent units, none of that is required disclosure.
+If the unit above has had repeated noise complaints filed against it, if the neighbor across the hall has a history of harassment complaints, or if the building has an ongoing pest infestation in adjacent units, none of that is required disclosure.
 The habitability standard covers active infestations in your unit, but the building’s history and current neighbor situation is generally not something landlords are legally required to surface.

 In most states, landlords are not required to proactively disclose whether someone died in the unit unless a state law specifically requires it, and even where those laws exist, the window is often limited to one to three years and the method of death may not need to be specified.
-The Shelterforce investigation found that leases routinely contain illegal clauses precisely because “the landlord assumes the tenant doesn’t know otherwise.”
-The same logic applies to non-disclosure.
-Most tenants do not know what they have the right to ask.

 Six things your landlord is not required to tell you before you sign a lease, including flooding history, previous rent, neighbor complaints, pending sale, appliance age, and death in the unit